skip to Main Content

 01

-More opportunities to share SIM New Zealand’s vision with local churches and get their help in mobilizing New Zealand Christians for mission
+More opportunities with local churches to share SIM NZ’s vision and get their help in mobilizing New Zealanders for mission

 02